SafaObuz/PennApps25/README.md

 - `setup_env.bash` - Environment configuration for lightweight SAM model
 - `landing_page.html` - Web interface

+As well as a handful of patches to the original EgoLifter codebase to enable training on a laptop w/ 4070

+- Fixed import errors (relative → absolute imports)
+- Fixed CUDA/CPU device handling
+- Simplified GUI for better reliability

 ## Setup

 1. Run `source setup_env.bash` to set up environment variables